cdeccio/cougarnet/README.md

 enter `Ctrl`+`c`.

-## Routers Using Routing to Populate Forwarding Tables
+## Using Routing to Populate Forwarding Tables

 We will now make just a few small adjustments to the previous example [previous example](#hosts-connected-across-multiple-switches-and-routers) to